Types of skin cancers | Risks | Recovery | Aim of skin cancer and melanoma management

 The skin cancer surgeons have expertise in excision and reconstruction of skin cancers involving functional or aesthetically sensitive areas such as eyelids, nose, lip, ear or fingers.
 They are also experienced in treating cancers requiring more technically complex reconstructions due to aesthetic considerations such as the face, neck or chest or where wound healing can be challenging such as lower legs, feet and genitalia.

-They have performed thousands of reconstructive operations ranging from skin cancer removal and direct closure of the wounds to more complex reconstructive techniques including skin grafting , local flaps and microsurgical reconstructions.
+They have performed thousands of reconstructive operations ranging from skin cancer removal and direct wound closure to more complex reconstructive techniques including skin grafting, local flaps and microsurgical reconstructions.

-Given their expertise, the surgeons are able to undertake the required resection margins with the technical ability and confidence to reconstruct the defect based on the reconstructive armamentarium.
+Given their expertise, the surgeons are able to undertake the required resection margins with the technical ability and confidence to reconstruct the defect based on their reconstructive armamentarium.

 NorthEast Plastic Surgery aims to achieve the benchmark resection statistic of less than 3% incomplete or re-excision rates.

 NorthEast Plastic Surgery has dedicated nursing and dermal therapy staff to minimise and treat skin cancer and melanoma scarring.
-The same techniques and protocols applicable to aesthetic plastic surgery patients of NorthEast Plastic Surgery such as our face and neck lift, breast or abdominal surgery patients is provided skin cancer and melanoma patients.
+The same techniques and protocols applicable to aesthetic plastic surgery patients of NorthEast Plastic Surgery such as our patients undergoing face and neck lift, breast or abdominal surgery is provided to our skin cancer and melanoma patients.

 NorthEast Plastic Surgery Melbourne’s aesthetic and reconstructive patients achieve optimal functional and aesthetic outcomes due to this approach.

-As your aftercare is bespoke and specific to your circumstances, you will receive instructions from NorthEast Plastic Surgery which related to your needs.
+Our bespoke aftercare is tailored to your individual needs, and you will receive personalised instructions from NorthEast Plastic Surgery based on your specific circumstances.

-Generally, the dressings used by the specialist plastic surgeons at NorthEast Plastic Surgery are waterproof so you can shower after surgery.
+Generally, the dressings used by the specialist plastic surgeons at NorthEast Plastic Surgery are waterproof with the result that you can shower after surgery.

-Contact NorthEast Plastic Surgery for further information or to book an appointment to consult with Dr Sugitha Seneviratne or Dr Patrick Tansley.
+Contact NorthEast Plastic Surgery for further information or to book an appointment to consult Dr Sugitha Seneviratne or Mr Patrick Tansley.

 As the privacy of our patients is of the utmost importance to us, we do not provide before and after photos on our website.
 You will be shown a number of before and after images during your private consultation to illustrate the potential outcomes of surgery.
 These images have been provided by previous patients who have consented to their private use.